 Some of the thinking that went into the overall workout plan and each individual plan include:

-A Focus on fundamentals.
-We placed an emphasis on building blocks of what makes up a good basketball player because that easily transfers from one team to the next.
+- A focus on Fundamentals.
+We emphasized the building blocks of a good basketball player because that easily transfers from one team to the next.

-Strong emphasis on ball handling and shooting.
-These are 2 critical areas that can be practiced individually in an effective manner and the offseason is a great time period to work on these skills.
+- Strong emphasis on ball handling and shooting.
+These are two critical areas that can be practiced individually effectively, and the offseason is a great period to work on these skills.

-All-around player development.
-Youth basketball players shouldn’t just learn guard skills or just learn post skills.
-The best players are well rounded.
-They know how to do both types of skills.
-This makes them tough to guard.
+- All-around player development.
+Youth basketball players shouldn’t just learn guard skills or post skills.
+The best players are well-rounded.
+They know how to do both types of skills, which makes them tough to guard.

-Shift activities quickly.
-By moving from one activity to the next quickly, it keeps players interested and enables players to work on many different skill sets.
+- Shift activities quickly.
+Moving from one activity to the next quickly keeps players interested and enables them to work on many different skill sets.

-Increase difficulty over time.
-Some of the fitness drills will get progressively more difficult.
-Initially, webasketball offseason want players to grow accustom to using different muscles and then as the plan progresses, we’ll ask for more repetitions or longer time periods.
+- Increase difficulty over time.
+Some of the fitness drills will become progressively more difficult.
+Initially, the basketball offseason wants players to grow accustomed to using different muscles, and then, as the plan progresses, we’ll ask for more repetitions or longer periods.

-Designed for an individual but can be used with a bigger group.
+- It is designed for an individual but can be used with a bigger group.
 One player on his or her own can complete the activities for these offseason workouts.
 However, workouts can be more fun with a workout partner or two.
 These plans will accommodate that.
-A whole team could workout together if there’s a big enough court area with multiple hoops.
+A whole team could work together if there’s a big enough court area with multiple hoops.

-Plans were designed for healthy kids who have played basketball before.
-If you have any concerns about having your child participate in this type of program from a health perspective, consult with your physician.
+- Plans were designed for healthy kids who have played basketball before.
+If you have any concerns about having your child participate in this program from a health perspective, consult with your physician.
 Kids should bring a water bottle to their court and drink water as needed.

 What do players need for these workouts?